 About the Author

+Brian has been honoured with Life Membership in the Victorian Astrological Association and the Federation of Australian Astrologers, as well as it professional body the Association of Professional Astrologers for his contributions to the discipline of astrology.
 He has his BA (Hons) and MA in Classics and Archaeology from the University of Melbourne.
-He is the author of numerous articles, books and student publications which have been translated into French, German, Italian, Japanese and Spanish.More from this author
+He is the author of numerous articles, books and student publications which have been translated into French, German, Italian, Spanish, Mandarin and Japanese.More from this author

 If you enjoyed this article, subscribe now to receive more just like it.